Our Vision & Aims

 What is Wadokai England?

-Aiwakai is a founding member of Wadokai England, which in turn is part of a larger organisation (Federation of European Wadokai) that helps to oversee the practice of WADOKAI Karate within Europe.
+Our club is a member of Wadokai England, which in turn is part of a larger organisation (Federation of European Wadokai) that helps to oversee the practice of WADOKAI Karate within Europe.

 The Wadokai England Karatedo Federation was set up to bring Wado together in England.
 Wadokai England is a broad alliance of independent Wado associations and clubs.
 Under its president, Kuniaki Sakagami 8th Dan, the Federation offers members and associates access to courses, Japanese registered Dan gradings and the Wadokai England Squad.
 Wadokai England is looking to re-unite Wado Karateka in a spirit of friendship.